jmetzger/training-mariadb-komplettkurs/backup-restore/mariabackup.md

 # ls -laZ /var/lib
 systemctl start mariadb

-## important for selinux if it does not work
+## important for selinux if it does not start
-## mariadb 11.4 from mariadb does not have problems here !
-## does not start
 restorecon -vr /var/lib/mysql
 systemctl start mariadb